Iasa-Global/btabok/pages/competency_model/leadership_and_management.md

 | |-   Learner can articulate the common traits a manager has
 | **CITA -- Associate** | -   Learner can articulate the key activities of a leader
 | |-   Learner can articulate the key activities of a manager
-| **CITA -- Specialist** | -   Learner is able to describe a situation where they acted as a leader
+| **CITA -- Professional** | -   Learner is able to describe a situation where they acted as a leader
 | | -   Learner is able to describe a situation where they acted as a manager
-| **CITA -- Professional** | -   Learner is able to describe a situation where they acted as a leader and should have applied more management principles
+| **CITA -- Distinguished** | -   Learner is able to describe a situation where they acted as a leader and should have applied more management principles
 | | -   Learner is able to describe a situation where they acted as a manager and should have applied more leadership principles
 | | -   Learner should be able to discuss someone who exhibits great leadership skills today.
 Why and how could they could improve.
 | | -   Learner should be able to discuss someone who exhibits great management skills today.
 Why and how could they could improve.